 Criteria Supporting Feature Remarks and Explanations

 1.3.1 Info and Relationships: Supported

 Information, structure, and

 relationships conveyed through

 presentation can be programmatically

 determined or are available in text.

-1.3.2 Meaningful Sequence: When Supported
+1.3.2 Meaningful Sequence: When Supported With Exceptions In Slide Show, the PowerPoint Live

-the sequence in which content is
+the sequence in which content is welcome screen, and in modal

-presented affects its meaning, a correct
+presented affects its meaning, a correct dialogs, with the screen reader, you

-reading sequence can be
+reading sequence can be can navigate to elements outside of

-programmatically determined.
+programmatically determined. the dialog.

 1.3.3 Sensory Characteristics: Supported

 Instructions provided for

 understanding and operating content

 do not rely solely on sensory

 characteristics of components such as

 shape, size, visual location, orientation,

 or sound.

 1.3.4 Orientation: Content does not Supported

 restrict its view and operation to a

 single display orientation, such as

-portrait or landscape, unless a specific display orientation is essential.
+portrait or landscape, unless a specific

+display orientation is essential.

 1.3.5 Identify Input Purpose: The Supported

-purpose of each input field collecting Supported
+purpose of each input field collecting

 information about the user can be

 programmatically determined when:

 The input field serves a purpose

 identified in the Input Purposes for

 User Interface Components section;

 and

 The content is implemented using

 technologies with support for

 identifying the expected meaning for

 form input data.